jwinternheimer/data-blog/content/blog/2022-06-20-buffer-s-free-users/index.markdown

 We can see that it's most common for people to become inactive 30 days after they first become active, indicating that they were only active for a single day.
 The distribution, unsurprisingly, is markedly different for users that had signed up recently and for those that hadn't.

 Users that had signed up earlier than 30 days prior to the inactivity date tended to be active longer.
-This bimodal distribution makes it clear that there are two distinct populations here.
+This bimodal distribution makes it clear that there are two distinct populations.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-53-1.png" width="672" />